jaraco/keyring/README.txt

 Credits
 -------

-The project was based on Tarek Ziadé's idea in `this post`_.
+The project was based on Tarek Ziade's idea in `this post`_.
 Kang Zhang initially carried it out as a `Google Summer of Code`_ project, and Tarek mentored Kang on this project.